 The City and the County each have an established procedure for adopting improvement programs.
 Both City and County processes include review by the City-County Planning Commission for compliance with the Comprehensive Plan and formal advertised Public Hearings before the Planning Commission and City Council or County Board.
 The Railroad Transportation Safety District (RTSD) also allows for public input within open advertised public meeting.
 The consolidation of these improvement programs are coordinated in the TIP as reviewed by the Technical Committee before it is referred to a formal hearing by the Planning Commission.
-The Planning Commission forwards their comments and recommendations to Technical Committee before the MPO Officials Committee review, execution and transmittal to the State for inclusion in the STIP.
+The Planning Commission forwards their recommendation to the MPO Officials Committee for execution and transmittal to the State for inclusion in the STIP.